Skip to main content

 by Karen Burnham

-To counter this, back drilling is done, where most of the via stub is removed by re-drilling with a slightly larger sized drill bit.
+To counter this, back drilling is done, where most of the via stub is removed by re-drilling with a slightly larger drill bit.

 Why is back drilling required?